foss-responders/support-requests/.github/ISSUE_TEMPLATE/i-am-trying-to-do-this-all-myself-and-i-need-a-partner.md

 ---
-name: I Manage Events Or Communities And I Need Some Backup
+name: I'm trying to do this all myself and I need a partner
 about: Register a request for operational or emotional support while responding to  COVID-19 related event cancellations
 title: "[HELP]"